AnonymousCoder99/FIXX/README.md

+## Important:
+Please note that this README contains details about FIXX and a general explanation how to compute similar paths to a given vulnerability in an application.
+If you would like a more step-by-step explanation on how to compute paths using an example application, please checkout the Example folder in fixx_files.

 # About FIXX

 FInding eXploits by eXample if a novel approach focused on detecting cross-site scripting (XSS) vulnerabilities in PHP application.
 Using a CVE containing information about a known XSS in an application, FIXX extracts useful information to find similar locations throughout the same application that are susceptible to XSS and also finds paths to such locations.